 Payment of Fee – Substantial Examination

 The law sets forth the payment of a fee for performing the substantial examination.
-Such payment must be made within 3 years from the application filing date.
+Such payment must be made within 18 months as from the application filing date.
 Following payment of the appropriate fee, the substantial examination is carried out within the next 180 days, and consists of a review of the basic requirements for patentability of the invention or protection thereof as utility model.

 Substantive Examination – Observations – Notice of Objections

 After payment of the fee laid down in the implementing decree, having the preliminary examination admitted and the application published, the National Patent Administration shall undertake a Substantive Examination which consists on analysing technically the application and carry on the search of antecedents, to verify compliance with the requirement of novelty, inventive step and industrial applicability, and also the other legal requirements to be granted.